ygoe/ViewModelKit/README.md

 For properties:

-* Raises the **PropertyChanged** event when the value of an auto-implemented property changes.
+* Raises the <strong>PropertyChanged</strong> event when the value of an auto-implemented property changes.
-* Also raises the PropertyChanged event for all **dependent properties** that access another notifying property or its backing field in the getter.
+* Also raises the PropertyChanged event for all <strong>dependent properties</strong> that access another notifying property or its backing field in the getter.
-* Calls **On*PropertyName*Changed** methods when the property has changed.
+* Calls <strong>On<i>PropertyName</i>Changed</strong> methods when the property has changed.
-* Calls **On*PropertyName*Changing** methods before the property has changed, providing the old and new value, with the option to reject or alter the new value.
+* Calls <strong>On<i>PropertyName</i>Changing</strong> methods before the property has changed, providing the old and new value, with the option to reject or alter the new value.
-* Sets the **IsModified** property to true when another property changes, except when **IsLoaded** is false.
+* Sets the <strong>IsModified</strong> property to true when another property changes, except when <strong>IsLoaded</strong> is false.
-* Raises the PropertyChanged event and calls other handler methods asynchronously (with `SynchronizationContext.Current.Post()`) if the property is **virtual** and the current instance is of a derived type.
+* Raises the PropertyChanged event and calls other handler methods asynchronously (with `SynchronizationContext.Current.Post()`) if the property is <strong>virtual</strong> and the current instance is of a derived type.
 This allows Entity Framework to update foreign key/navigation properties in the dynamic proxy before the change events are raised.

 For commands:

-* Connects **DelegateCommand** properties with similar-named **On*CommandName*** and **Can*CommandName*** methods.
+* Connects <strong>DelegateCommand</strong> properties with similar-named <strong>On<i>CommandName</i></strong> and <strong>Can<i>CommandName</i></strong> methods.
-* Raises the **CanExecuteChanged** event of all DelegateCommands that depend on a property, i. e. read the property or its backing field in their Can*CommandName* method.
+* Raises the <strong>CanExecuteChanged</strong> event of all DelegateCommands that depend on a property, i. e. read the property or its backing field in their Can<i>CommandName</i> method.

 Future ideas are about adding data validation support once I figured out the way I want to use it.